stevekrouse/cycle/README.md

 ## Principles

-1) Accessible to create, view and update anywhere
+1) Accessible to create, view and update anywhere, on any device
-   - good web citizen
+   - built on the web
+   - mobile friendly

-2) Pre-requisites built-in (microworld)
-   "no user manual, just-in-time learning"
+2) Pre-requisites built-in (microworld, no user manual, just-in-time learning)
    - types as shapes
    - first person coding
    - messages, events as metaphors

-3) Workflow built-in
-   "asana/trello/github all rolled into one and built in"
+3) Workflow built-in (asana, workflowy, and github all rolled into one and built in)
    - helps you organize your project
    - nested feature to do list for top-down and bottom-up programming
    - includes branches and version control and collaboration
    - notifies you when you've been stuck on a feature for too long and should take a break or get help

-4) Only logical bugs
-   "helpful waiter that gives you tips and warns you against things, but ultimately brings what you ask for as long as it's not going to kill you"
+4) Only logical bugs (helpful waiter that gives you tips and warns you against things, but ultimately brings what you ask for as long as it's not going to kill you)
    - blocks
    - strong types
    - amazing error messages that prevent bugs